Finding normal binary floating-point factors efficiently: Simplifying the problem

 Therefore, by \Cref{lem:wide-z-implies-feasible}, $x$ is feasible for $Z$. \end{proof} \begin{remark}

 Any ``ordinary'' rounding function almost always satisfies the condition on the diameter on the preimage.
-Specifically, we always have $\diam \fl^{-1}[\set{z}] = \beta^{Q(z)}$ unless $\abs{z}$ is normal and a power of $\beta$.
+Specifically, we always have $\diam \fl^{-1}[\Set{z}] = \beta^{Q(z)}$ unless $\abs{z}$ is normal and a power of $\beta$.
 This can be seen in \Cref{fig:preimage-diagram}; note the different diameters of the preimages of 1 under rounding. \end{remark} Note that \Cref{lem:wide-z-implies-feasible,lem:conditional-wide-z-implies-feasible} are both easier to apply when using standard rounding modes, or more specifically, when the preimage under rounding of any floating-point number is not too narrow.
-Although the usual rounding functions are both faithful and monotonic, and these are indeed very useful properties, they are not enough on their own.
-To illustrate, let us construct an ill-behaved rounding function which is still both faithful and monotonic: \begin{example} Let $f \from \overline{\reals} \to \overline{\floats}$ be a function such that
+Although the usual rounding functions are both faithful and monotonic, and these are indeed very useful properties, they are not enough on their own: \begin{example} We shall construct an ill-behaved rounding function which is still both faithful and monotonic.
+Let $f \from \overline{\reals} \to \overline{\floats}$ be a function such that